Dr. Henning Löwe

 - Co-chair IACS Working group "MicroSnow"

 You want to know more about Snow Physics?
-Visit our lecture "Snowcover: Physics and modeling" (joint with M. Schneebeli) at ETH, Zurich.
+Visit our lecture "Snowcover: Physics and modeling" at ETH, Zurich.
 The lecture is held every spring semester.

 - Diploma Physics, University of Göttingen